How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Ghee (clarified butter) Recipe

-Ghee is important in Ayurvedic cooking.
-Prepared ahead, we used it in the recipes listed.
+Ghee is essential in Ayurvedic cooking.
+We prepared it ahead of time and used it in the recipes listed.

 Ingredients